slip-slap/slip-slap.github.io/_posts/2018-04-25-math-structure-abstract-algebra-group-cosets.md

 ---
 {% include JB/setup %}

+#### Motivation
+Given a group, we want to create an relation beween group element, we want to find equivlance.

+- In linear algebra, we have subspace of vector space. this is analogus concept in group theory.

 #### Definition
 Let G be a group and H a subgroup of G. Define a $\textbf{left coset}$ of H with